Air Balance

-Builders, raters, and installers use ENERGY STAR’s HVAC System Quality Installation Contractor Checklist (HVAC/C) to document the sizing and testing of HVAC equipment.
+Builders, raters, and installers use the ENERGY STAR Certified Homes (Version 3.0, Revision 07) HVAC System Quality Installation Contractor Checklist (HVAC/C) to document the sizing and testing of HVAC equipment.
 The requirements from the checklist do not involve the actual installation of specific measures.
 Rather, these checklist steps verify that a particular procedure was followed or that appropriate information was used in selecting or sizing equipment.
 This page provides the full language for the selected checklist requirement and shows the applicable footnotes describing how to comply; however, a full measure guide showing installation information is not needed.
 For information on installing HVAC equipment, see the HVAC System Quality Installation Rater Checklist.

 Footnotes: